Rikkiff/workflows-nextflow/_episodes/02-nextflow_scripting.md

 {: .language-groovy }

-To display the value of a variable to the screen in Groovy, we can use the `println` method passing the variable name are a parameter.
+To display the value of a variable to the screen in Groovy, we can use the `println` method passing the variable name as a parameter.

 ~~~
 x = 1